mas-who/lxd-ui/CONTRIBUTING.md

     You should enable a firewall as `dotrun` exposes an api to start or interact with unprivileged containers on your public ip via port `8407`.
 Ensure that the lxd API on port `8443` is open, so `dotrun` can access it.

+    For local development, the UI is served by the Vite development server, which uses port 3000 by default.
+    If you have another process listening on this port on your system, you should set a different port by adding a custom `VITE_PORT` variable in the `.env.local` file.

     The first time, running `dotrun` will generate certificates for you.
 You can find them in the `keys` folder on the top level of the repo.
 Trust them from your local `lxc` with